 Hotel: Hayfield Manor Hotel

-Experience an in-depth introduction to Dublin on a sightseeing tour that includes lively O’Connell Street, elegant Georgian squares, and beautiful parks.
-We’ll take you inside Trinity College Library to see the 8th-century Book of Kells.
-Then take some time to enjoy the city as you wish, perhaps wandering among the stylish shops of Grafton Street, strolling along the River Liffey or St. Stephen’s Green (on which your hotel is situated), or experiencing the grandeur of Merrion Square; laid back and laden with charm, Dublin is small, compact and made for walking.
-Have dinner on your own tonight; Dublin restaurants – of which there are many to choose from close to your hotel – and Irish cuisine have earned high marks on the European culinary scene.
+Experience an in-depth introduction to Dublin on a sightseeing tour that includes lively O'Connell Street, elegant Georgian squares, and beautiful parks.
+A local expert that takes you down O'Connell Street, and past elegant Georgian squares to 12th-century St. Patrick's Cathedral, where you will enjoy a guided tour.
+Then head out of the city to county Wicklow for a private cooking class and lunch at Ballyknocken House & Cookery School, "a little slice of heaven" - the childhood home of an Irish culinary celebrity, where you'll learn cooking tips and taste her award-winning recipes.
+Return to Dublin for a free afternoon.
+Enjoy the city as you wish, perhaps wandering along eclectic Grafton Street, strolling along the River Liffey, exploring St. Stephen's Green (on which your hotel is situated), or experiencing the grandeur of Merrion Square; laid back and laden with charm, Dublin is small, compact and made for walking.
+Dublin restaurants – of which there are many to choose from close to your hotel – and Irish cuisine have earned high marks on the European culinary scene.

 Day 8: Depart for home

-A memorable week of Ireland travel with Tauck ends in Dublin.
+Tour ends: Dublin.
 Fly home anytime.
-A transfer is included from The Shelbourne Dublin, A Renaissance Hotel to Dublin Airport; allow a minimum of 3 hours for flight check-in.
+A transfer is included from The Shelbourne, Autograph Collection to Dublin Airport; allow a minimum of 3 hours for flight check-in.

 Contact Going Places Travel for availability and prices.